stitchdata/docs/_integration-schemas/zuora/account.md

   - name: "defaultPaymentMethodId"
     type: "string"
     description: "The ID of the default payment method for the account."
+    foreign-key: true

+  - name: "deleted"
+    type: "boolean"
+    description: |
+      **Only supported for the AQuA API.** If `true`, this record was deleted in Zuora.

   - name: "invoiceDeliveryPrefsEmail"
     type: "boolean"